CMB Hemispherical Power Asymmetry from Early Phase of Inflation: Linking Correlations with HPA

 The theoretical link between early-universe inhomogeneity and the observed hemispherical power asymmetry is established by adjacent-$\ell$ mode coupling, where the anisotropic contribution $A(\ell,\ell')$ is non-zero only when $\ell'=\ell\pm1$.
-However, some discrepancies between this model and observational data are expected.
-The universe has undergone numerous complex processes between the inflationary epoch and the time of CMB measurement, including re-heating, baryogenesis, and dark matter decoupling, all of which can influence the final observations.

 We restrict our analysis to multipole $\ell<64$ for which a significant signal of hemispherical anisotropy has been observed.
 Hence we can approximate the transfer function considering only the dominating contribution from the Sachs-Wolfe effect \cite{Gorbunov:2011zzc}.
 So we can write

 While dealing with the transfer function, we have approximated that the conformal time at present $(\eta_0)$ is much greater than the conformal time at recombination $(\eta_d)$.
 When $\kappa$ is small, $p=p^{\prime}=p^{\prime\prime}$ which implies $ g\left(p\right)=\frac{\alpha H^{2}\kappa\cos\omega}{p^{3}}[1-\cos\left(\frac{2p}{Ha_{I}}\right)]$.
 The integrals mentioned in Eqns. \ref{eq:A1} and \ref{eq:A2} have been solved numerically.
 While evaluating the integrals, we substitute $p\eta_0 = x$, as a result of which the function g(p) becomes $g(x)=\frac{2\eta_0\kappa\alpha\cos\omega}{x}\sin\left(\frac{2x}{\eta_0Ha_{I}}\right)$.